tsminhuang/CMPE282-cloud-service/docker/CMPE282-docker.md

 ##Q1.
 ####a.List technologies, softwares (including version), and platform (include version) for the REST client, REST server, and NoSQL.
 * REST Client: Rested 2.7 on Mac OSX Sierra
-* REST Server: Spring-boot 1.5.7, Spring 4.3.11, Java8 container  on vCenter server VM Ubuntu 16.04
+* REST Server: Spring-boot 1.5.7, Spring 4.3.11, Java8 container  on
-* NoSQL databas: MongoDB 3.4.9 container on vCenter server VM Ubuntu 16.04
+* NoSQL databas: MongoDB 3.4.9 container

 ####b.For host1 and host2, list their OS (and version), and IP address.

 * Host1: Ubuntu 16.04 130.65.159.116 (tsungmin\_ub1604\_146\_1)
 * Host2: Mac OSX Sierra 10.250.70.244 (school wifi)

+<div style="page-break-after: always;"></div>

 ####c.A sample entire HTTP URL (including actual IP address of host1), URI, and request body for POST to create a new employee based on the XML format or JSON format (depending on your implementation).
 Also indicate if there is any additional setup (e.g., HTTP header, etc.).